dinayrore/mystery_word/README.md

 Please complete the following procedure to run the program on a live system:
   1. Open Terminal.
   2. Change your directory to the one that which you have saved this zip file.`cd folder_name`
-  3. Type `ruby blackjack_advisor.rb` to run the program.
+  3. Type `ruby mystery_word.rb` to run the program.
   4. READ all instructions BEFORE adding input.

 ## Built With